 Let’s get started on the shrimp bisque before I get too off track!

-Remove the veggies and put in a separate bowl.
-Add the shrimp and saute til they are pink and cooked through.
+Remove the veggies and put them in a separate bowl.
+Add the shrimp and saute till they are pink and cooked through.

 Remove the shrimp when they are finished cooking through.
 Leave the juices that shrimp produced in the Instant Pot.

 Now it’s time to add the liquids.
 Pour in the seafood broth, the white wine, the seasonings, and the bay leaves.

 Set the Instant Pot to the Soup setting, change the time to 15 minutes and turn the knob to Sealing.
 Cooking with the pressure in the Instant Pot speeds up the process.
 In only 15 minutes, you will have the cooked all-day taste.
 The seasonings blend in so nicely with the stock and the wine.

 When the timer is finished, allow the pressure to release naturally.
 To speed this up you can also do a quick release.
 Be very careful if you do this – the steam is hot!!
 And in no way should you take the lid off before the pressure has completely released.